AniruthRamesh/Stocks-Assignment5Maven/res/Readme-DESIGN.txt

 String addApiCompanyStockData(String companyTicker);
 ```

-## Design Changes from previous assignment in controller:
+## Design Changes from previous assignment in controller(Assignment : 5):

 * We were using switch cases inside our controller earlier.
 In code walk got a suggestion that we
 can